Cold Calling Techniques Every Organization Should Know

 A pattern interrupt will be your way of ensuring that your call doesn’t come off as that typical scripted phone call.

 For instance, the second they know it’s a cold call, prospects will often resort to that first “we’re not interested” objection without knowing what the call is about.
-To combat this, salespeople have been forced to anticipate and make minor adjustments to their own scripts.
-It can be something as small as “hey, did I catch you at a bad time” to something as self deprecating as “Hey, I know you get annoying calls like these all the time but I wouldn’t be calling you if it weren’t important”.
+To combat this, salespeople have been forced to anticipate and make minor adjustments to their scripts.
+It can be something as small as “Hey, did I catch you at a bad time?” to something as self-deprecating as “Hey, I know you get annoying calls like these all the time, but I wouldn’t be calling you if it weren’t important.”

 Withdrawal and deposit

-Another fundamental aim with every cold call is to leave a deposit before you take a withdrawal.
-Humans inherently want to know the value we’re getting out of anything we do.
-For instance, unless they’re extremely polite, no one wants to listen to you rant on the phone for five minutes about your company.
+Another fundamental aim of every cold call is to leave a deposit before you take a withdrawal.
+Humans inherently want to know the value we get from anything we do.
+For instance, unless they’re incredibly polite, no one wants to hear you rant on the phone for five minutes about your company.
 Unless, of course, there’s something in it for them.

 So before you ask them for something, what are you leaving them with?
 Here is a great example of a deposit and withdrawal concept.